morgoob/DSA/CPP/README.md

 This project implements a Dictionary Abstract Data Type (ADT) using a Binary Search Tree (BST) data structure.
 The dictionary supports key-value pairs and provides efficient insertion, deletion, and retrieval operations.
 It demonstrates fundamental concepts of binary trees and efficient searching.

-### Another Dictionary ADT based on a Hash Table
+### Dictionary ADT Implementation Using Red-Black Tree

-This project presents another implementation of a Dictionary ADT, this time utilizing a Hash Table data structure.
-The dictionary offers key-value mappings and utilizes hashing techniques for quick access to stored elements.
-It serves as an example of hash table concepts and collision resolution strategies.
+This project implements a Dictionary Abstract Data Type (ADT) using a Red-Black Tree data structure.
+This implementation provides key-value mappings with efficient operations backed by the principles of Red-Black trees.
+The Red-Black Tree-based dictionary includes concepts of balanced binary search trees and self-balancing techniques for maintaining optimal performance.

 ## LinkedList Implementation